shorepine/amy/README.md

 >>> audio = amy.render(5.0)
 ```

-You can also start a thread playing live audio (using libsoundio):
+You can also start a thread playing live audio (uses libsoundio):

 ```python
 >>> import amy